Solid Surface Introduction

 DuPont invented Corian in the 1960s; it was the only source of solid surface material for years.
 Since then, several brands have been developed that are all similar in how they look, wear, and are fabricated.
-Other manufacturers and brands include: LG HI-MACS, Samsung Staron, Wilsonart Solid Surface (formerly Gibraltar), Formica Solid Surface, Hanwha Hanex, Aristech Acrylics Avonite, Meganite, and Mystera, to name a few.
+Other manufacturers and brands include: LG HI-MACS, LOTTE Staron, Wilsonart Solid Surface (formerly Gibraltar), Formica Solid Surface, Hanwha Hanex, Aristech Acrylics Avonite, Meganite, and Mystera, to name a few.

 Who Can Buy and Where to Buy Solid Surface?